choojun/choojun.github.io/wsl.md

 ## A. Remove/Setup WSL in Windows 10

-1. Find Settings --> Apps --> Optional features
+1. Find Settings --> Apps --> Optional features.
 Suppose that your PC accessible to Internet (for huge files downloading).
 Click on the More Windows features under the Related settings section.
 Click (for setup) or unclick (for remove) all items Hyper-V, Windows Hypervisor Platform and Windows Subsystem for Linux.